redskyit/wsh-appjs/README.md

 ### `DBG(string)`

 `DBG` is a global function that will output the passed string to standard output.
-It is a convenient shortcut to WScript.echo();
+It is a convenient shortcut to `WScript.echo()`.

 ### `array.indexOf(value)`

-Adds an indexOf method to array objects.
+Adds an `indexOf` method to array objects.

 ### `LIB.CreateObject(name)`